 These articles examine the concepts of happiness.
 You’ll learn how the great philosophers looked at happiness and what you can learn from them.
-You’ll learn about the happiest places to live, what mental illnesses can worsen happiness, and what you can do to fix your unhappiness.
+You’ll learn about the happiest places to live, how mental illnesses can impact happiness, and what you can do to fix your unhappiness.

 Happiness is a sense of well-being and feeling content.
 It can happen as a passing feeling, or it can be a state of being in your life.
 When you feel happy, you accept what’s happening in your life, and you embrace the challenges you’re facing.
 Happiness isn’t about smiling all the time or living in denial.
 It’s about accepting yourself, embracing the unknown, and being open to what life brings you.
-Part of being happy means embracing what you’re good at and being real about what your flaws are.
+Part of being happy means being real about what your flaws are, and embracing what you're good at.

 Fear of Happiness

 Some people are afraid of happiness.
-It’s not that they don’t want to be happy, it’s that it’s unfamiliar and they don’t know what it'll be like when they achieve happiness.
+It’s not that they don’t want to be happy, it’s that it’s an unfamiliar concept and they don’t know how to achieve it.
 Cherophobia is “the fear of happiness.”
 It’s a relatively new term and isn’t in the DSM yet.
 However, medical experts including psychiatrists are starting to use the term to describe people who have an aversion to being happy.
 “Chero” means “to rejoice” in Greek.
 When someone is afraid of being happy, they are less likely to pursue interests that they enjoy so they can keep themselves in an unhappy cycle.
 They might be fearful of happiness because they’re used to a routine of being sad.
 They don’t know themselves as a happy person, and they may be used to being depressed or down.
 People might feel that they don’t deserve to be happy because of their low self-esteem.
 These beliefs are false, but they keep people in a feedback loop of sadness.

 Happiness Can Improve Your Physical Health